mlcommons/ck/ck2/docs/concept.md

-***OUTDATED - WILL BE UPDATED SOON***
+***UNDER PREPARATION!***

 # Concept

 Here we describe a few simple steps to help you understand the CM concept.
-You will install CM, transform your local directory, GitHub project, Docker container and Jupyter notebook into a database of reusable artifacts, share it with others and implement some common automation to reusable artifats.
+You will install CM v0.7.7+, transform your local directory, GitHub project, Docker container and Jupyter notebook into a database of reusable artifacts, share it with others and implement some common automation to reusable artifacts.

 ## Install CM